oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

        ```
        kubectl -n sample-domain1-ns patch domain sample-domain1 --type=json '-p=[{"op": "replace", "path": "/spec/restartVersion", "value": "2" }]'
        ```
-   - Option 3: Or, use the sample helper script.
+   - Option 3: Use the sample helper script.
      - Call `/tmp/mii-sample/utils/patch-restart-version.sh -n sample-domain1-ns -d sample-domain1`.
      - This will perform the same `kubectl get` and `kubectl patch` commands as Option 2.

-1. _Wait for the roll._
+1. Wait for the roll.

     Now that you've started a domain roll, you'll need to wait for it to complete if you want to verify that the data source was deployed.

    - One way to do this is to call `kubectl get pods -n sample-domain1-ns --watch` and wait for the pods to cycle back to their `ready` state.

-   - Alternatively, you can run `/tmp/mii-sample/utils/wl-pod-wait.sh -p 3`; this is a utility script that provides useful information about a domain's pods and waits for them to reach a `ready` state, reach their target `restartVersion`, and reach their target `image` before exiting.
+   - Alternatively, you can run `/tmp/mii-sample/utils/wl-pod-wait.sh -p 3`.
+This is a utility script that provides useful information about a domain's pods and waits for them to reach a `ready` state, reach their target `restartVersion`, and reach their target `image` before exiting.

      {{%expand "Click here to expand the `wl-pod-wait.sh` usage." %}}
    ```